eerojala/Cyber-Security-Base-Project-Backend/README.md

 # Cyber-Security-Base-Project-Backend

+UPDATE: Dependencies were updated at 29.11.2020 when migrating the database from mlabs to MongoDB Atlas

 LINK: https://github.com/eerojala/Cyber-Security-Base-Project-Backend (backend, cloning just this repository is enough) https://github.com/eerojala/Cyber-Security-Base-Project-Frontend (frontend, you don’t need to clone this one since the backend repository already has a compressed build version of the frontend)